mdetcharoen/etc/unix.md

 ls *.txt
 ```

-create a new directory call "newDirectory"
+create a new directory called "newDirectory"
 ```
 mkdir newDirectory
 ```